emrgnt-cmplxty/automata/README.md

 ## Automata Agent

-The AutomataAgent is an autonomous agent designed to execute instructions and report the results back to the master system.
+The AutomataAgent is an autonomous agent designed to execute instructions and report the results back to the main system.
 It communicates with the OpenAI API to generate responses based on given instructions and manages interactions with various tools.
 More information can be found in the [Automata Agent Documentation](automata/core/agent/agent.md).

 ## Automata Coordinator